TestWithHarshada/Test-Case-Project1-Om-Biryani-House-/README.md

-    - Project Name:- Om Biryani House
+   - Project Name:- Om biryani house
-Planned and created a basic business website structure for a local food business.
-Worked on content layout, customer flow, and basic SEO planning.
+Created a basic website layout for a small food business.
+Focused on menu display, contact info, and simple user flow.